open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   );
 ```

-TODO: after we release the intial Stable version of Metrics SDK specification,
+TODO: after we release the initial Stable version of Metrics SDK specification,
 we will explore how to allow configuring custom
 [ExemplarReservoir](#exemplarreservoir)s with the [View](#view) API.